 Groups and organizations seeking support in the form of funds (known as “Grants”) are required to complete an application form and submit it to the Administration Department.
-All requests are reviewed at the same time each year by the General Government Services Committee.
+The application process is now closed for 2018 funding.

 FOOD FOR THOUGHT GRANT (FFTG) PROGRAM

 The FFTG program is in support of registered charities or not-for-profit organizations who are providing direct food services to individuals and families in Dufferin County.
 For complete information, including required criteria for eligibility, please view the "Funding Guidelines."

 *Please note, you must be signed into your email account before pressing "submit".

 The County of Dufferin has a scholarship program consisting of five one-time $2,500 scholarships.
 The program is intented to recognize outstanding Dufferin County students who will be pursuing post-secondary education and/or training.

 *Please note, you must be signed into your email account before pressing "submit".
 You will receive a confirmation email within 1 business day.
 If you do not recieve confirmation, please contact the Clerk's Department directly at 519.941.2816, ext 2500.